sennetsen/vehicle-service/README.md

 Updates an existing vehicle.
 It requires the same fields as POST.

 ### DELETE /vehicle/{vin}
-Deletes a vehicle by VIN.
+Deletes a vehicle by searching for its VIN.

-## Running Tests
+## Running Tests via Jest and Supertest in the Command Line

-To run the test suite:
+To run the test suite, run the following command in the terminal:
 ```bash
 npm test
 ```

 ## Error Handling

-The API returns appropriate HTTP status codes:
+The API returns the following HTTP status codes, as appropriate:
 - 200: Success
 - 201: Vehicle object created
 - 400: Bad/misformed request
 - 404: Vehicle object not found
 - 422: Validation error
-- 500: Server error
+- 500: Internal server error